chichigod/SDteam/main/README.md

 # Player API Guide – `read_frame()`

-This document is written **for the player team**.
+This document is written for the player team.
 It explains what the frame system provides, how to use it correctly, and what assumptions the system makes.

----

-## 1.
+## 1. API

-API:

 ```c
 bool read_frame(table_frame_t *playerbuffer);